nickbond/hydrostats/README.md

 #Installation
 To install the latest development version run the following code:

+	# install dependencies/suggests:
-	#install dependencies/suggests (devtools required only to install from Github; plyr required for examples).
+	# devtools required only to install from Github;
+	# plyr required for examples
 	install.packages(c("devtools", "plyr"))

 	#install pacakge